kkamara/crm/README.md

 // assign permissions to the user
 $u->givePermissionTo($string); // replace $string with the name of the permission stored in the database
 </pre></p>
-<p>To be able to view a particular client you will have to insert a user_id and client_id row within the client_user table and ensure your user has the necessary access privileges.</p>
+<p>To be able to view a particular client you will have to access your database and insert a user_id and client_id row within the client_user table and ensure your user has the necessary access privileges.</p>

 # Popular APIs Included
 <ul>